kejjjjj/iw3sptool/README.md

     - cg_thirdPerson
 - cm_showCollisionFilter expects the name of a material (e.g. "clip") and using it without an argument will clear the render queue
 - cm_showEntities expects the name of a classname (e.g. "trigger_multiple") and using it without an argument will clear the render queue
+- you can include multiple arguments on cm_showCollisionFilter and cm_showEntities by using a space-separated list, (e.g. "clip caulk mantle")
 - using the "all" argument on cm_showCollisionFilter and cm_showEntities will select *ALL* relevant items
 - brushes are highlighted with green
 - terrain brushmodels are highlighted with purple
 - terrain is highlighted with blue